canonical/consul-k8s-operator/README.md

 ### Providing Consul cluster config

-* `consul-cluster`: Provides cluster server join addresses to the related apps.
+* `consul-cluster`: Provides cluster server endpoints to the related apps.
+  Serf/gossip and http internal/external endpoints are provided over relation data.
   This is useful for external consul clients to join the consul cluster.

 ## Contributing